 Rapid Scoliosis Progression

-For a woman with scoliosis there are 3 times in her life that she is at the greatest risk for rapid progression of her scoliosis and they all involve sudden shift in hormonal changes.
+These 3 phases of a woman’s life that she is at the greatest risk for rapid progression of her scoliosis all involve sudden shift in hormones.

 Gradual Scoliosis Progression

 While most orthopedists will tell you that once you done growing you don’t have to worry about your scoliosis getting worse, that’s only true in some cases.
 For scoliosis curves that have advanced to 30° or more in adolescence they have a much greater risk of slow progression into adulthood.
 While this rate is only about 1° per year, that can add up to a significant increase over time.